informatics-isi-edu/synspy/README.md

 5. View the resulting alignment and judge quality.
 6. Capture the transformation matrix printed to standard output if desired.

+In the interactive viewer, the `1` ... `4` keys can be pressed to toggle the visibility of the pointcloud from the first ... fourth CSV argument, respectively.

 The transformation matrix can be applied the second image or its features (the *after* image in this example).
 We do not currently provide any tools to do this transformation since there are too many